 Frequently Asked Questions

 A: Absolutely not!
-Although some of the members who come out to meets are indeed cycle-campers, the majority come in their cars.
-As long as you camp in a small tent you’ll be very welcome.
+Although some of the members who come out to meets do indeed like to camp that way, the majority come in their cars.
+As long as you camp in a smaller tent you’ll be very welcome.

 Q: I don’t have my own sanitation.
 Can I come to your meets?